Igknighted/acsync/README.md

 /home/username
 ```

-Now we will need to start the service and configure it to autostart.
+Now we will need to start the service.
+Note: `The service was already set to autostart when you ran the installer`
 For systemd:
 ```
-systemctl enable acsync
 systemctl start acsync
 ```
 For RHEL with init.d:
 ```
 service acsync start
-chkconfig acsync on
 ```
 For Ubuntu and Debian:
 ```
 service acsync start
-update-rc.d acsync defaults
 ```